noahstettler/python-challenge/README.md

 # Python Challenge

 ## PyBank
 A Python script that analyzes the financial records contained in the given file budget_data.csv.
-This analysis includes:
+This analysis includes the following:

 * The total number of months included in the dataset
 * The net total amount of "Profit/Losses" over the entire period